 Puerto Rican coffee is so delicious.
 There is something about the soil and climate and elevation of Puerto Rico that makes for a premium coffee.
 Now, of course we drink it by the gallon, but recently thought it might be nice to experiment with some coffee recipes and incorporate coffee into a meal.
 In fact, for your next dinner party, consider theming it to coffee!
 There are ways to incorporate coffee into not only desserts, but appetizers and entrees too.
-Here are some recipes that include coffee that are perfect for entertaining or just for sitting down with the family!
+Here are some coffee recipes that include coffee that are perfect for entertaining or just for sitting down with the family!

 Appetizer – Coffee Churrasco Nachos